lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 The functions are composed of three main parts:

-* **The input section**
+* **The input section**.
 Here we declare its input parameters:
 ```
     input r0 as u32.public;
     input r1 as u32.private;
 ```
-Everything in aleo instructions are declared/stored inside a register with a type (`i8`,`field`,`bool`, etc) and a visibility option (`public` or `private`), register are named as `r0`, `r1`, ..., `rn`.
+Everything in Aleo instructions is declared/stored inside a register with a type (`i8`,`field`,`bool`, etc) and a visibility option (`public` or `private`).
+Registers are named as `r0`, `r1`, ..., `rn`.
 We will dig further into registers, types and visibility later on.

-So in this case we use `r0`, and `r1` to store the inputs pased in sequential order to a program as `u32` values, where we can store 32bits unsigned integers to perform our sum operation.
+So, in this case, we use `r0`, and `r1` to store the inputs passed in sequential order to a program as `u32` values, where we can store 32-bit unsigned integers to perform our sum operation.

-* **The instructions section**
-The next section, consists in the core of our function, here we call the amount of Aleo Instrucitons we need to make our program do what we want.
+* **The instructions section**.
+The next section, consists in the core of our function.
+Here we call the amount of Aleo instructions we need to make our program do what we want.
 For example, performing an add operation:

 ```
     add r0 r1 into r2;
 ```
-Every aleo instruction is followed by its input parametes with its specifit types, and the result is store in the *into* register.

-You can find all the available aleo instructions [here](https://hackmd.io/@aleo/SJ0mrYRv5#shr).
+Every Aleo instruction is followed by its input parameters with its specifit types, and the result is stored in the *into* register.
+You can find all the available Aleo instructions [here](https://hackmd.io/@aleo/SJ0mrYRv5#shr).

-* **The output section**
-Similar to the input sections, the output section does the same for the output of the program.
-It's the return of the fucntion.
+* **The output section**.
+Similar to the input section, the output section does the same for the output of the program.
+It's the return value of the function.

 ```
     output r2 as u32.private;
 ```